MicrosoftDocs/sdk-api/sdk-api-src/content/winhttp/nf-winhttp-winhttpreaddataex.md

 ## -returns

-Returns <b>TRUE</b> if successful, or <b>FALSE</b> otherwise.
-For extended error information, call
-<a href="/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.
-The following table identifies the error codes that are returned.
+A status code indicating the result of the operation.
+Among the error codes returned are the following.

 <table>
 <tr>